STARIONGROUP/EcoreNetto/README.md

 The **ECoreNetto.HandleBars** library provides [HandleBars](https://github.com/Handlebars-Net/Handlebars.Net) helpers to support code generation.
 This library is part of the EcoreNetto ecosystem.

+## ECoreNetto.Tools

+The **ECoreNetto.Tools** commandline application is used to generate reports on the content of the Ecore model.

 ## Code Quality

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=STARIONGROUP_EcoreNetto&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=STARIONGROUP_EcoreNetto)